JustASquirrelinAround/pifandashboard/README.md

 sudo systemctl reload nginx
 ```

-## You can now access the dashboard via your Pi’s IP. 🎉🎉🎉
+## 🎉🎉 You can now access the dashboard via your Pi’s IP 🎉🎉

 ---